mrkaye97/recipebox/README.md

-# recipebox
+# Recipebox

-Recipebox is a digital version of my mom's boxes filled with index cards with recipes written on them in our kitchen.
-The idea is for it to achieve the same goals as those cards, but with simpler ingestion, and some basic recommendations and ingestion features to make life easier for seeing what your friends are cooking, and figuring out what to make for dinner.
+Recipebox is a digital version of my mom's index card boxes in our kitchen, filled with hand-written recipes.

+The goal is to digitize those cards so that all of my recipes are in one place, but with a few added features:

+1. Simpler ingestion: Just paste a link or take a photo of a cookbook.
+2. Recipe recommendations to answer "what should I cook tonight?" which I find myself asking often.
+3. Social features to see what friends and family are cooking and share recipes with them.
+4. Grocery list exports from selected recipes.